2023 Best Physical Sciences Schools in Virginia

 Request Information

-With a ranking of #10, Virginia Commonwealth University did quite well on this year’s best schools for physical sciences students.
-VCU is a fairly large public school located in the city of Richmond.
+Virginia Commonwealth University ranked #10 on this year’s Best Physical Sciences Schools in Virginia list.
+VCU is a fairly large public school located in the medium-sized city of Richmond.

 On average, physical sciences graduates from VCU take out $25,378 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $185.